asdfractal/yggdrasil-labs/TESTING.md

 * If there are reviews, click 'all reviews' and confirm there is no form available to leave a review
 * Login to account, navigate to the details page of a product the account has not purchased and has reviews, click 'all reviews' and confirm there is no form available to leave a review
 * Navigate to the details page of a product the account has purchased, click 'create one' or 'all reviews', click icon to create a review, fill in form and submit.
 Confirm review is on the page, a toast notification is displayed and there is an option to edit or delete the review
+* Click edit, change the reviews and submit.
+Confirm review is updated
+* Click delete, click delete on popup, confirm review is deleted
 #### Result
 Users can write a review about products they are confirmed to have purchased, ensuring their reviews are genuine and can inform potential clients.
 It is not possible to leave a review if not verified to have purchased the product
 #### Verdict